spaceskynet/danser-gui/README.md

 4. If you want to use osu! default skin as the fallback skin, please download the [deault_fallback](https://cdn.jsdelivr.net/gh/spaceskynet/git-cloud@master/osu!/Skins/default_fallback.osk) skin and extract it to your `Skins` folder.
 5. This program is still in beta, if you want to get more information, you can enter `debug` mode with the `-d` or `-debug` flag.
 6. This program just configure a few settings in danser, if you want edit more settings, please edit the danser json settings file directly.
+7. `Knockout` mode is still in the process of being perfected.

 ## Credits